infinitered/ignite-cookbook/docs/ExpoUpdates.md

 ### 3. Create the Build

 Next, we'll create a build that we can test with on either an Android emulator or device.
-You may do this via EAS or [locally](https://docs.expo.dev/build-reference/local-builds/) if you
+You may do this via EAS or [locally](https://docs.expo.dev/build-reference/local-builds/) if you the added queue time for an unpaid EAS account is getting in your way.

 ```bash
 # via EAS